skx/evalfilter/README.md

   * Your host-application can also set variables which are accessible to the user-script.
 * Finally there is a `print` primitive to allow you to see what is happening, if you need to.
   * This is just one of the built-in functions, but perhaps the most useful.

-You'll note that you're referring to structure-fields by name, they are found dynamically via reflection.